THE TANK MEMORIAL YPRES SALIENT

 Mr Dirk Vinck of Elverdinge created the plan drawings for construction.

 Royal Tank Regiment Regimental Head Quarters, serving Royal Tank Regiment soldiers, Veterans, family members and from members of the public.

-The on site Memorial Register/Visitors Book lists military and sometimes civil details as provided by the CWGC of all 244 tank soldiers commemorated by the TMYS.
+The on site Memorial Register/Visitors Book lists military and sometimes civil details as provided by the CWGC of those tank soldiers commemorated by the TMYS in Belgium.

 The Memorial enclosure floor area is a plan of the fighting compartment of a British